 - The Physicians Committee for Responsible Medicine (PCRM), who studied the chemical extensively, has a guide for “Three Steps to Fighting Cheese Addiction.“

 - Eggs: A cholesterol problem.
-Period (of a chicken).
+Period.

 - The American Egg Board (yes, it’s a thing) isn’t allowed to advertise eggs as “nutritious”or “healthy” or any of those “buzzwords” because of the cholesterol and saturated fat content in eggs.
 It’s literally illegal and regulated by the USDA.

-Vegan are a solution to all types of health woes:
+Going vegan offers a solution to all types of health woes:

 - Weight Loss: